Connection & Action Sprint

 This section outlines how to capture individual, line-by-line data of your survey respondents and considerations for displaying and reporting the data.

-4. Registry Week Headquarters
+4. Headquarters

 This section of the Toolkit provides resources for you to create a central headquarters for the Registry Week volunteers and activity coordination.